danielle707/StockX-Predictive-Modeling/readme.md

 ## Prediction Result

-Lasso is the winner in the model selection part
+Lasso is the winner in the model selection part.

-According to our prediction model, we already know that sneakers of certain styles, especially Airjordan1 or blazer, and of certain colors, especially red, tan, or orange, are the most investable.
+According to our prediction model, sneakers of certain styles (i.e. AirJordan 1 and blazer) and of certain colors (i.e.red and tan) are the most investable.
 Based on this knowledge, we tried to find some undervalued sneakers to see if we can invest on them and make a profit.
 Here are some proposed candidates that were released fairly recently.
 Air Jordan 1 by Travis Scott: Well, if you are a sneakerhead, you should already know this one is hot.
 The question is, is there more room for its price to go up, given that current sale price has been as high as almost 5 times the original retail price.
 The answer is Yes!
 Based on our model, the price premium should have been 800%, while it is only 500% as of now.
 So there is an arbitrage opportunity to cop this pair now and sell higher later.
 The other candidates would follow similarly.

 |               Sneaker(predicted on 03/26/2020)               | Feature                                                      |                            Image                             |
 | :----------------------------------------------------------: | :----------------------------------------------------------- | :----------------------------------------------------------: |